“Real Stories From Abroad”: All The Inspiration You Need For Moving and Working Abroad

 Hi Vera, thank you so much for accepting our invitation to participate in “Real Stories From Abroad”.
 Let’s start by introducing you to our readers.
 Where are you from?
 Where do you live and work at the moment?
 You can give us some background information about your professional and educational background and your hobbies and goals if you want.

 I have a degree in Language and Business Skills from the University of Aveiro.
 After graduating, I was lucky to get a scholarship to Taiwan and later to Beijing to improve my Mandarin which led me to stay in China for 12 years.
 Initially, I worked there as a Portuguese IT Tester for Neusoft/ Nokia, and later I worked as a customer service representative for an e-commerce company where I was also training the remote Portuguese and French teams.
 After this job, I continued my career as an event planner and public relations specialist for the best clubs in Beijing.
-Due to the fact that I reached a lot of followers because of promoting only things that I try and trust, I became the foreign PR and this made me work with amazing music festivals: Grammies Music Festival, Great Wall Music Festival among others… Later I was invited to work for 5-star hotels as an event planner/artist manager for Segrace Entertainment that myself I had the pleasure to work with Four Seasons, China World Hotel, Hotel Jen, Kerry Hotel, Fairmont, Sheraton hotel, etc.
+Due to the fact that I reached a lot of followers because of promoting only things that I try and trust, I became the foreign PR and this made me work with amazing music festivals: Grammies Music Festival, Great Wall Music Festival among others… Later I was invited to work for 5-star hotels as an event planner/artist manager for Segrace Entertainment that I had the pleasure to work with Four Seasons, China World Hotel, Hotel Jen, Kerry Hotel, Fairmont, Sheraton hotel, etc.

-How did you decide to make an international work experience abroad?
+How did you decide to make international work experience abroad?
 Did you have any previous experience, and what was your motivation for following this route?

 I speak 5 languages.
 So I LOVE to speak the same languages on a regular basis and the fact that I know not only the language but also the cultures makes it super interesting to be the bridge in different projects.